Budget Summary 2020/21

 Main residence exemption

-The exemption of gains on a taxpayer’s only or main residence is one of the most generous tax reliefs of all.
-For disposals from April 2020, there will be two changes to restrict what the Chancellor considers to be unintended effects.
-First, the ‘final period exemption’, which allows exemption to continue after a person has moved somewhere else, will be reduced from 18 months to 9 months.
-The final 36 months of ownership remain exempt where a disabled owner is living in a care home.
-Second, ‘letting relief’, which can exempt up to an additional £40,000 of gain where a property has been let during the period of ownership, will be restricted to periods during which an owner was in ‘shared occupancy’ with a tenant.
-At present, this relief is very favourable for someone who moves and lets out the former main residence.
-The Government will consult on both these measures.
+As previously announced, the generous exemption of gains on a taxpayer’s only or main residence will have two additional restrictions from 6 April 2020.
+First, the ‘final period exemption’, which allows exemption to continue after a person has moved out, will be cut from 18 months to 9 months.
+The final 36 months remain exempt where the owner is disabled or living in a care home.
+Second, ‘letting relief’, which can exempt an additional gain of up to £40,000 where a property has been let, will be restricted to periods during which an owner was in ‘shared occupancy’ with a tenant.
+Up to now, this relief has been very favourable for someone who moves and lets out the former main residence.

 Entrepreneurs’ Relief (ER)

 As previously announced, the nil rate band remains frozen at £325,000 until the end of 2020/21.
-A ‘residential nil rate band (RNRB) enhancement’ began to take effect for death transfers from 6 April 2017, applying an additional nil rate band (initially £100,000; £150,000 from 6 April 2019 to 5 April 2020; and rising to £175,000 by 2020/21) where a taxpayer’s residence (or assets representing one following a sale) is left to direct descendants.
-A married couple will potentially then be able to leave £1 million free of IHT to their descendants (£325,000 plus £175,000 from each parent), but the rules are complicated.
-Minor changes have been made to the RNRB rules to ensure that they work as intended.
+The ‘residential nil rate band (RNRB) enhancement’ on death transfers applies where a taxpayer’s residence (or assets representing one following a sale) is left to direct descendants.
+It has been phased in over four years, and the full value of £175,000 applies from 6 April 2020.
+A married couple will be able to leave £1 million free of IHT to their descendants (£325,000 plus £175,000 from each parent), but the rules are complicated.
+The Budget contained nothing new on IHT.

 Corporation Tax rates